AishwaryaGade02/AishwaryaGade02/README.md

 🎓 **Data Science and Applied Statistics Graduate (GPA: 4.00/4.00)**
 📍 Michigan Technological University
-🔍 Passionate about using data to automate repeatitive tasks, and build models!
+🔍 Passionate about using data to automate repeatitive tasks, and build Machine Learning models!

 ---